Personal financial planning paves the road to success

 Planning defines desired outcomes as well as milestones to define progress.
 These provide a standard for assessing when things are progressing and when they need correction.

 There are general financial standards that individuals should be meeting in order to be in a good place financially.
 These include having money set aside for emergencies, not taking on too much debt, saving for retirement and more.
-When you have a personalized plan to follow, it allows you to know exactly what you need to do to meet your goals.
+When you have a personalized plan to follow, it allows you to know exactly what steps you need to be taking to meet your goals.

 A few examples include the following: